 - 1) Establishes GO-Biz within the Governor's Office for the purpose of serving as the state's principal entity for issues relating to international trade and foreign investment, excluding agricultural issues.
-GO-Biz is led by a director, which is appointed by the Governor. - 2) Establishes the California-Mexico Border Relations Council comprised of the Director of the Governor's Office of Business and Economic Development, the Secretary of the Natural Resources Agency, the Secretary for Environmental Protection, the Secretary of California Health and Human Services, the Secretary of Transportation, the Secretary of Food and Agriculture, the Secretary of State and Consumer Services, and the Director of Emergency Services.
-The Regional Administrator of the United States Environmental Protection Agency, Region 9, may appoint a representative from his or her staff to serve as an ex-officio, nonvoting member of the council.
-The Secretary for Environmental Protection serves as chair the California-Mexico Border Relations Council. - 3) Establishes the Office of California-Mexico Affairs (CM Office) and provides the following: - a) Requires the CM Office to: - i) Develop favorable relations within the State of Baja, the State of Baja California Sur, other Mexican states bordering on the U.S., and the remaining states and territories of the Republic of Mexico necessary for the completion of the CM Office's tasks.

-- ii) Cooperate with similar organizations and agencies situated within California, the U.S., or Mexico to further economic development, improve working conditions and living standards, and foster the protection and improvement of the environment in Mexico and California. - iii) Avail itself of the services of the San Diego State University which is engaged in educational, cultural, and research activities with Mexico. - b) Specifies that within the CM Office the operations of the California Office of the Southwest Border Regional Conference (Conference) are continued.
-Effective January 1, 2006, the CM Office is responsible for carrying out the duties of the Conference. - c) Specifies that the CM Office succeeds and is vested with the duties, powers, purposes, and responsibilities previously vested in the Conference and the Commission of the Californias.
+GO-Biz is led by a director, which is appointed by the Governor. - 2) Establishes the California-Mexico Border Relations Council comprised of the Director of the Governor's Office of Business and Economic Development, Secretary of the Natural Resources Agency, Secretary for Environmental Protection, Secretary of California Health and Human Services, Secretary of Transportation, Secretary of Food and Agriculture, Secretary of State and Consumer Services, and Director of Emergency Services.
+The Regional Administrator of the United States Environmental Protection Agency, Region 9, may appoint a representative from their staff to serve as an ex-officio, nonvoting member of the council.
+The Secretary for Environmental Protection serves as chair the California-Mexico Border Relations Council. - 3) Establishes the Office of California-Mexico Affairs (CM Office) and requires the CM Office to: - a) Develop favorable relations within the State of Baja, the State of Baja California Sur, other Mexican states bordering on the U.S., and the remaining states and territories of the Republic of Mexico necessary for the completion of the CM Office's tasks. - b) Cooperate with similar organizations and agencies situated within California, the U.S., or Mexico to further economic development, improve working conditions and living standards, and foster the protection and improvement of the environment in Mexico and California. - c) Avail itself of the services of the San Diego State University which is engaged in educational, cultural, and research activities with Mexico.